 The Distributed Design Market Platform acts as an exchange and networking hub for the global community arising from Distributed Design.
 The four-year Creative Europe project aims at developing and promoting the connection between designers, makers and the emerging market.
 The Distributed Design Award is for excellence achieved by emerging creatives in Distributed Design, who meet the award criteria.
 Finalists and winner will be decided by jury selection and will join a dedicated program at the We Make The City festival in Amsterdam in June.

-We Make the City Amsterdam
+Free tickets for We Make the City Amsterdam

 Celebrating urban living whilst addressing urban issues